-The defendants admitted guilt for the accident, but claimed that Mr. Saadati didn’t suffer any damages.
+The defendants admitted guilt for the accident but claimed that Mr. Saadati didn’t suffer any damages.
 The judge disagreed following testimonies from friends and family of Mr. Saadati, who said his personality had changed and that he now suffers from severe headaches that impact his life.

 He was awarded $100,000 in general damages, with no damages awarded for past income loss.

-The Supreme Court reinstated the trial judgement overruling the Court of Appeals.
+The Supreme Court reinstated the trial judgment overruling the Court of Appeals.
 The court found that it’s not as easy to demonstrate a mental injury as it is a physical injury.
 The court also found that expert evidence can be used in cases where mental injury has not been proven.

 The ruling changes the way courts will require the establishment of a psychiatric illness to prove mental injury.
-Threshold requirements for England, Australia and New Zealand all require psychiatric illness to prove mental injury exists.
+Threshold requirements for England, Australia, and New Zealand all require psychiatric illness to prove mental injury exists.